-Our heritage beings from the sites and culture of the original inhabitants the Boon wurrung people.
+Our heritage begins from the sites and culture of the original inhabitants, the Bunurong people.

 Our heritage is highly valued by our community, and they support our policies to protect significant landmarks and places.

-To find out about a heritage listed property or suburb, contact our Strategic Planning team at firstname.lastname@example.org call 1300 653 356.
-They can also provide a Heritage Study of Kingston, heritage sites, planning scheme amendments, and heritage conservation.
+To find out about a heritage-listed property or suburb, contact our Strategic Planning team at firstname.lastname@example.org or call 1300 653 356.
+They can also provide a Heritage Study of Kingston, heritage sites, planning scheme amendments and heritage conservation.